armytag/langs/qathebo/texts/LCC11_Qathebo.md

 ##### Essive (*-qʼa*)

 The Essive inidicates which noun the nominative subject is equivalent to or existing as while the verb occurs.
 On its own an essive noun typically reflects something which only situationally describes the nominative subject.
+However, when used with [one of the copulae](#copulae) it can convey true or lasting equivalence as in %{+2}% below.

 <div class="gloss">
 <p class="number"></p>